Courtesy Notification - Care/Case Management System (CCMS) (Medicaid Waiver System) RFP Release

-The Wyoming Department of Administration and Information, Procurement Section, has released the WINGS Project Fraud, Waste, and Abuse Analytics and Case Tracking Solution (FWA, FADS, and SUR Solution) Request for Proposal #0367-B, in the Public Purchase online bidding system.
+The Wyoming Department of Administration and Information, Procurement Section, has released the WINGS Project Care/Case Management System (CCMS) (Medicaid Waiver System) Request for Proposal #0114-C, in the Public Purchase online bidding system.

 The Wyoming Integrated Next Generation System (WINGS) will replace the current Medicaid Management Information System (MMIS) through separate procurements, represented as grey boxes in the “WINGS Project—To-Be Vision” graphic (above).

 Module 1 is the Pharmacy Benefit Management System (PBMS).
 This has already been procured, and Change Healthcare holds the current contract.
 PBMS will process pharmacy point-of-sale claims and handle pharmacy related prior authorizations, among other duties.